Python-PyQt/PyQt6-Docs/descriptions/QtSql/QSqlQuery-execBatch-f.rst

 .. literalinclude:: ../../../snippets/qtbase-src-sql-doc-snippets-code-src_sql_kernel_qsqlquery_snippet.py
     :lines: 56-59

-To bind NULL values, a null `QVariant <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qvariant>`_ of the relevant type has to be added to the bound QVariantList; for example, ``QVariant(QMetaType::QString)`` should be used if you are using strings.
+To bind NULL values, a null :sip:ref:`~PyQt6.QtCore.QVariant` of the relevant type has to be added to the bound QVariantList; for example, ``QVariant(QMetaType::QString)`` should be used if you are using strings.

 **Note:** Every bound QVariantList must contain the same amount of variants.